URiem/art-school/README.md

 ### User Goals
 - Find an open, inviting and versitile art space for children in Ratzeburg, Germany.
 - Find guided art classes for children.
-- Find a open art exploration space for children.
+- Find an open art exploration space for children.
 - Become part of a community of like-minded children and parents of artistially inclined children.

 ### Site Owner Goals